mccarreon/advertising-project/README.md

 # advertising-project

+**Analysis file**: best markets analysis.ipynb

-dataquest's project on finding the best markets to advertise in for a fake company
+This project is an analysis of the best markets to advertise in for a fake coding e-school.
+It uses FreeCodeCamp's new coder survey to determine what countries to advertise to.